Feed Me Weird Things

 Feed Me Weird Things is the debut studio album by English electronic musician Tom Jenkinson under the alias Squarepusher.
 It was released on 3 June 1996 through Rephlex Records.

-It entered the dance albums chart at No. 10 on 15 June.
+Upon release, Feed Me Weird Things peaked at number 10 on the UK Dance Albums Chart.
 The album received positive reviews from critics and has been retrospectively cited as a landmark release in the drill 'n' bass subgenre.
 A 25th anniversary remastered edition was released on 4 June 2021 by Warp.

-Production
+Background and production

-Tom Jenkinson produced the tracks on Feed Me Weird Things from December 1994 to February 1996, while he was a student at Chelsea College of Art and Design.
+Around late 1994, Tom Jenkinson started experimenting with breakbeats and incorporating them into the electronic music he produced.
+His earliest songs in this new style were released on the Spymania label.
+Jenkinson produced the tracks on Feed Me Weird Things from December 1994 to February 1996, while he was a student at Chelsea College of Art and Design.
 He used his student loans to purchase much of the equipment that he utilised in recording the album.

-Richard D. James (also known as Aphex Twin), who co-founded Jenkinson's label Rephlex Records, selected the tracks that appeared on the final album.
+Richard D. James (also known as Aphex Twin), who co-founded Rephlex Records (where the album was originally released), selected the tracks that appeared on the final album.
 The tracks were mastered by Paul Solomons at the studio Porky's.

 Title and packaging

 According to Jenkinson, the title Feed Me Weird Things was inspired by a conversation with Steve Beckett, a co-founder of the label Warp, "in which he told me about his girlfriend who would ask him to 'feed me drum & bass'."
 Jenkinson collaborated on the artwork for Feed Me Weird Things with Johnny Clayton.

 The packaging for the album features various photographs taken by Jenkinson at different London locations in February 1996, which were subsequently edited by Clayton.
 The front cover photograph was taken inside a job centre in Palmers Green.
 The album's liner notes were penned by Richard D. James.

 Release

 Feed Me Weird Things was released on 3 June 1996 by Rephlex Records.
-It entered the dance albums chart at No.10 on 15 June.
+It entered the UK Dance Albums Chart at number 10 on 15 June.
 On 4 June 2021, Warp released a remastered edition of Feed Me Weird Things for the album's 25th anniversary.